linuxcaffe/tw-agenda-hook/README.md

 ### Credits

-- Bash script cobbled together by djp
+- concept and config files cobbled together by djp
 - hook-script written by bqf